 - irritability and excitement.

-Plus, if you take vitamins, other supplements, or medications during this period, CBD can weaken their effects.
+Plus, if you take vitamins, other supplements, or medications during this period,ideal dosing CBD oil can weaken their effects.
 It inhibits the cytochrome P450 enzyme, which is involved in the metabolism of drugs.

 CBD can enhance the effects of drugs.
 Research has shown that CBD can slow the metabolism of blood thinners.
-It can increase the risk of bleeding.
-That’s why taking drugs and CBD must be medically supervised.
+It can increase the risk of bleeding and anxiety disorders.
+That’s why taking drugs and CBD dosage must be medically supervised.

 When asked How much CBD oil should I take daily, there is no single question.
 Doses of CBD for each person will be different.
 It depends on your weight, height, metabolism, problems, etc. On average, CBD users take 50 to 100 ml of supplements daily.
 If you are new to CBD, start with the lowest dose and gradually increase it until you feel the desired effect.